hydra3333/vpy_slideshow/README.md

 If you wanted a .mpg file to burn to DVD then use another tool, eg FFmpeg, to convert (transcode) the final mp4.
 It's easy enough.

+# How-to : short version

+1. Create a new _empty_ folder on a disk with **lots** of free space
+2. Download `Setup.bat` from https://raw.githubusercontent.com/hydra3333/vpy_slideshow/main/Setup.bat into that folder
+3. Download `wget.exe` from https://eternallybored.org/misc/wget/1.21.3/64/wget.exe into that folder
+4. Double-click `Setup.bat` to download and prepare the necessary files
+6. Double-click `QN_Auto_Slideshow_Creator_for_Windows.bat` to create a template `slideshow_settings.py`
+7. Edit `slideshow_settings.py`.
+Syntax is **critical**.
+All command and matching quotes etc must be **perfect** or the process will fail.
+8. Double-click `QN_Auto_Slideshow_Creator_for_Windows.bat` which will consume `slideshow_settings.py` and create the slideshow according to your settings
+9. Look for the resulting slideshow file you specified with settings `FINAL_MP4_WITH_AUDIO_FILENAME`

+# How-to : the details

 ## Portable "Installation" (x64 only)

 It's portable.
 Stuff all goes into the folder tree which you create first.